Economy of Karnataka: Railways

-Metro rail and suburban-rail projects are underway in Bengaluru.
-The first phase of the Namma Metro is complete and covers a total of 76.95 km.
-Second phase is under construction.
+Metro rail and suburban rail projects are currently underway in Bengaluru.
+The first phase of the Namma Metro is complete, covering a total of 76.95 km, with the second phase under construction.

 Ongoing projects

-Hassan–Sakhleshpura–Mangalore line gauge conversion is completed.
-Both freight and passenger trains run on this route on a daily basis connecting the seaport city of Mangaluru to the state capital of Bengaluru and Mysuru.

-Key connectivity projects, doubling of Mysore–Bengaluru railway line, Gadag–Bagalkot, Bengaluru–Hassan to be taken up in the near future.
+The Hassan–Sakhleshpura–Mangalore line gauge conversion has been completed.
+Both freight and passenger trains run on this route daily, connecting the seaport city of Mangaluru to the state capital of Bengaluru and Mysuru.
+Other key connectivity projects, such as the doubling of the Mysore–Bengaluru railway line, Gadag–Bagalkot, and Bengaluru–Hassan, are planned for the near future.